jzobac/el-client/README.md

 API documentation
 ========
-A prelimenary documentation for the library is available on [ELClient API Doc](http://desire.giesecke.tk/docs/el-client/).
+A prelimenary documentation for the library is available on ???